khakishoiab/ocr-example-with-tesseract-in-java-and-eclipse/README.md

 -3: you can also generate a jar file of the project easily for distribution but make sure you place the tessdata folder and the jar at same place else it will throw and error.

-Note: The accuracy may varry with blurred or certain other images like mathematical formulas right now.
+Note: The accuracy may varry with blurred or certain other images like mathematical formulas right now.You can add equ.traineddata for mathematical formulas.